grantsrb/PyTorch-A2C/README.md

 Hopefully you have already installed all the appropriate dependencies.
 See the section called **Dependencies** for a list of required dependencies.

 From the top directory, the code can be immediately run on either the Pong-v0 or snake-v0 environments with good results.
+The code is compatible with all gym environments, but will not necessarily be tuned for good performance.
 Simply run the command:

     $ python entry.py env_type=Pong-v0